adyxax/www/content/blog/freebsd/factorio-server-in-a-linux-jail.md

 ### Linux subsystem

 Normally FreeBSD 13 has all you need from the get go, we just need to load a few kernel modules and prepare some mount points.
-All this as abstracted away with:
+All this is abstracted away with:
 ```sh
 service linux enable
 service linux start